 During Year 9 pupils utilise their learnt skills in many of their subject areas to support their learning, whilst also being exposed to many new ICT experiences.
 In Years 10 and 11, pupils receive ICT lessons as part of the PHSE carousel.
 Here they will enhance their understanding of available software and develop these skills in all aspects of their future work.
 Pupils are also learn about the importance of being a responsible digital citizen and gain an understanding of how their digital footprint can impact on their lives.

-Sixth Form pupils are given the opportunity to study Computing, as part of their Enrichment Programme.
-Where they learn about computers in depth and gain a solid understanding of how computer and network technology works.
-They study the practical application of computers and develop programming skills.
+A Level Computer Science is a fun and challenging subject, pupils will learn about computers in depth and gain a solid understanding of how computer technology works.
+They will study the practical application of computers and be encouraged to think creatively, through applying practical programming solutions.